Society of Petroleum Engineers: Membership

 SPE is a non-profit association for petroleum engineers.
 Petroleum engineers who become members of SPE gain access to several member benefits like a complimentary subscription to the Journal of Petroleum Technology, unlimited free webinars, and discounts on SPE events (conferences, workshops, training courses, etc.) and publications.
-SPE members also are given exclusive access to SPE Connect and the SPE Competency Management Tool.
 SPE Connect is a site and app for SPE members to exchange technical knowledge, answer each other's practical application questions, and share best practices.

-SPE is made up of about 119,000 members in 138 countries.
+SPE is made up of about 127,000 members in 145 countries.
 SPE Sections are groups of SPE Professional Members, and SPE Student Chapters are groups of SPE Student Members typically named for the hosting university or a geographical region.
-67,000+ professional members are affiliated with 203 SPE Sections, and about 52,000 student members are affiliated with the 427 SPE Student Chapters.
+67,000+ professional members are affiliated with 192 SPE Sections, and about 59,000 student members are affiliated with the 392 SPE Student Chapters.

 SPE annually grants scholarships to student members.

 Awards

 Annually, SPE recognizes individuals for their contribution to the oil and gas industry at the regional and international levels.

 All individuals who receive SPE Awards were nominated by either an industry colleague, mentor, etc., except for recipients of the Cedric K. Ferguson Young Technical Author Medal, which is awarded to SPE members who author a paper approved for publication in an SPE journal (peer-reviewed journals on oil and gas topics) before age 36.
 Eligibility for the awards is denoted online.

 SPE International Awards are announced online, featured in the Journal of Petroleum Technology, and presented at the Annual Technical Conference and Exhibition.